AliAfs/SiT_3D/README.md

 `python dicom_to_npz.py --clean_folder_dir /path/to/sorted_folder --output_dir /path/to/output_folder --voxel_size 2,2,2`

-## Prepare and conduct the actual training
+## Project Setup and Training

-- Obtain and set `Weights and Biases` API key
+### Weights and Biases Configuration

+1. **Create a Weights and Biases Account:**
-  - Create an account at wandb.ai
+   - Sign up for an account at [wandb.ai](https://wandb.ai).

+2. **Obtain Your API Key:**
-  - You'll find your API key in the start page (a kind of default readme)
+   - After logging in, you'll find your API key on the start page, which is a kind of default readme.
+   - You'll set the API key and project name later as arguments.

+### Docker Container Setup

+4. **Build the Docker Container:**
+   - Ensure Docker is installed on your machine.
+   - In the project directory, run the following command to build the Docker container:
+     ```bash
+     docker build -t your-image-name .
+     ```

+5. **Run the Docker Container:**
+   - To run the container and mount your local code, use the following command:
+     ```bash
+     docker run -v /path/to/code/in/local/machine:/app -it your-image-name
+     ```
+     If you are already in the directory, use:
+     ```bash
+     docker run -v $(pwd):/app -it your-image-name
+     ```

+### Training Process

+6. **Configuration Options:**
+   - The training script supports multiple ways of specifying parameters:
+      - **Config.yaml File:**
+        - If a `config.yaml` file is provided, the script reads arguments from this file.
+        - Example:
+          ```bash
+          python main_3D.py --config_file config.yaml
+          ```

+      - **Python Script Defaults:**
+        - If no config file is provided, default values specified in the Python script are used.

+      - **Command Line Arguments:**
-  - Log into W&B through the command line (using wandb login --relogin), and provide the API key.
+        - Arguments provided in the command line take precedence over both config file values and defaults in the script.
-- Run the [`main_3D.py`](./main_test.py) file and make sure to specify the 'data_location' argument.
+        - Example:
+          ```bash
-  > python main_test.py --batch_size 16 --epochs 100 --data_location './data'
+          python main_3D.py --batch_size 32 --epochs 50 --data_location './data'

-  **Note:** There are more arguments that can be specified!
+          ```

+   **Note:** You can customize the training further by specifying additional arguments.
+Refer to the documentation for more options.

 # FAQ and Troubleshooting